donhenton/spring-boot-sandbox/README.md

 Using the Netbeans plugin from https://github.com/AlexFalappa/nb-springboot/wiki

 * File --> New Project --> Spring Project from Initializr
-* Web, and dev tools added in the wizard
+* Web, actuator, and dev tools added in the wizard
 * selected all options on the last page of the wizard

 ## DevTools